Four of Pentacles

 Reading the Card

 The upright Four of Pentacles represents hoarding material possessions.
-It can also point to being guarded, clingy or possessive in emotional terms.
-It can also mean simply not sharing anything with others.
+It can point to being guarded, clingy or possessive in emotional terms.
+It can mean simply not sharing anything with others.

-The card warns that wanting wealth for the sake of itself is fraught with problems, and often does not end in happiness.
-You are in danger of becoming a little too much like King Midas; lonely, lost and perhaps even feeling short-changed because becoming richer has also made you poorer!
+The card warns that wanting wealth for its own sake guarantees problems, rarely ending in happiness.
+You risk becoming King Midas: lonely, lost, and feeling short-changed upon discovering that becoming richer has left you poorer.

-Use your wealth with purpose rather than as a means to an end in itself.
-Employ your wealth to enrich your life rather than as a status symbol or as a crutch to lift yourself above others.
+Use your wealth with purpose.
+Employ it to enrich your life, rather than as a status symbol or a crutch to elevate yourself above others.

 Be prudent and wise in your spending rather than frivolous on empty luxury that do not enrich your life, because anything that expands your horizons is far better than anything that expands your waistline or ego.